Saturday, December 13, 2025

 It's the birthday of Francis Albert today.
 Once again, under advise of legal council, I have make no jokes or innuendos about Mr. Sinatra's alleged organized crime connection, especially since I work at a union facility (Please note - I did not use the word, Mafia.)

 And once again, We here at ACME would like to remind the various gentlemen from Bensonhurst with whom we had occasion to speak with - we did not resort to any cheap gimmicks to slander the Chairman of the Board, greatest singer of the 20th century.
-(Now will you please return the new cat - the children are quite attached to her since our old cat passed.)
+(Now will you please return the keys to our home - I need to use the bathroom and the cat is quite old and needs to be fed.)

 December 12, 1917 -